Meet the Team

 Portfolio Changes & Positioning

-During the month, we continued to increase our holdings in BYD, a leading electric vehicle (EV) and battery manufacturer in China.
+BYD is a leading electric vehicle (EV) and battery manufacturer in China.
 The share price has been weak on concerns over weaker near-term volumes in the domestic market.
-However, we remain optimistic on its vertically integrated EV business model which has significant scope to gain share in the overseas market.
+However, we remain optimistic on its vertically integrated EV business model, which has significant scope to gain share in the overseas market.
 It is also a leading supplier of energy storage systems batteries, which is seeing strong growth in both China and overseas.
+We therefore took advantage of this share price weakness to strengthen our exposure.

-Overall, we increased investments in the financials, consumer discretionary and real estate sectors.
-In terms of countries, we undertook purchases in Taiwan, India and the United Arab Emirates.
+Overall, we increased investments in the consumer discretionary, health care and industrials sectors.
+In terms of countries, we undertook purchases in the United Arab Emirates, China/Hong Kong and Brazil.

-By sector, we reduced our exposure to information technology, communication services and health care.
-Geographically, we made the biggest sales in South Korea, Indonesia and Mexico.
+By sector, we trimmed our exposure to financials, information technology and communication services.
+Geographically, we made the biggest sales in Thailand, South Korea and Taiwan.

 Positive Contributors

-TEMIT’s net asset value returned -3.66% over the month, compared to the MSCI EM Index-NR’s result of -3.21%, both in UK-sterling terms.
+TEMIT’s net asset value returned 7.90% over the quarter, compared to the MSCI EM Index-NR’s result of 4.82%, both in UK-sterling terms.

 Detractors